Sturla22/Sturla22.github.io/_posts/2021-04-02-vhdl-design-patterns-test-controller.md

 %}
 {% assign listing_num = listing_num | plus: 1 %}

+{%
+  include vhdl_code_snippet.html
+  listing_num=listing_num
+  description="Example test case"
+  dir="includes/vhdl-design-patterns-test-controller/half_adder/"
+  file="test_case_2.vhd"
+%}
+{% assign listing_num = listing_num | plus: 1 %}

 ### Running

-I've used VUnit's `add_osvvm` method to get the library.
-I could just as well have added the library as a separate library to `lib` in the python script.
+OSVVM provides scripts to run testbenches.
+Follow their documentation at [github](https://github.com/OSVVM/Documentation/blob/master/Script_user_guide.pdf).

+`tclsh` will open the tcl shell.
+Running `source Scripts/StartUp.tcl` from within the [OsvvmLibraries repository](https://github.com/OSVVM/OsvvmLibraries) will set up an environment for running testbenches.

+Create a `sim` directory and `cd` into it.
+Build the osvvm core library with `build ../osvvm/osvvm.pro`.
+Then `cd` into a directory containing the example and run `build half_adder`.
+This will run the `half_adder.pro` file shown in the listing {{ listing_num | plus: 1 }}:

 {%
-  include python_code_snippet.html
+  include code_snippet.html
   listing_num=listing_num
-  description="Example VUnit run script" dir="includes/vhdl-design-patterns-test-controller/"
-  file="run.py"
+  description="OSVVM Project File"
+  dir="includes/vhdl-design-patterns-test-controller/half_adder/"
+  file="half_adder.pro"
 %}
 {% assign listing_num = listing_num | plus: 1 %}

-The output is:
+Running `half_adder.pro` will result in

 {%
   include code_snippet.html
   listing_num=listing_num
-  description="Output from running VUnit" dir="includes/vhdl-design-patterns-test-controller/"
-  file="run.txt"
+  description="Example test case"
+  dir="includes/vhdl-design-patterns-test-controller/half_adder/logs/GHDL-1.0.0/"
+  file="vhdl-design-patterns-test-controller_half_adder.log"
 %}
 {% assign listing_num = listing_num | plus: 1 %}

-OSVVM's output is on lines 9 and 10 above, showing that there was an alert at 4 ns and that there was one error.
+OSVVM's output is on lines 7, 10 and 11 above, showing that there was an alert at 2 ns and that there was one error in the second test case.

 ## Conclusion

 This approach is not entirely dependent on OSVVM, it is a design pattern.
 But OSVVM pushes this design pattern and their synchronization methods make the implementation a lot easier than implementing these yourself.
 The design pattern itself is a clever way to get around either copy-pasting a lot of setup code for different tests of the same integration, or keeping the setup and all of the test cases in a single, _enormous_, file.

 ## Change Log

+### 2021-09-13
+Finally got around to fixing this post, which originally showed a non working VUnit run script since [VUnit does not support configurations](https://github.com/VUnit/vunit/issues/179).

 ### 2021-04-08
 I've updated the VUnit run-script to align with VUnit's [Distributed Testbenches](https://vunit.github.io/run/user_guide.html#distributed-testbenches) example instead of hacking around with attributes.